CortaCoder/DataStax_Cassandra_Intro_workout/README.md

    ...
 PRIMARY KEY ((studentid),student_name));
 ```
 * ![](https://your-copied-image-address)

 ### Lets Insert some Data<br />
+I have some data of my classmates which i will be inserting,
 ```
 INSERT INTO student_marks (studentid,student_name,math_marks,science_marks)
    ...
 VALUES (110,'Sam',86.3,75.6);